tidalcycles/tidal-doc/wiki-export/Fastcat.md

 ---
-title: Fastcat
+title: fastcat
-permalink: wiki/Fastcat/
+permalink: wiki/fastcat/
-redirect_to: /wiki/fastcat/
+redirect_to: /wiki/cat#fastcat/
 ---

-You should automatically be redirected to [fastcat](/wiki/fastcat/)
+You should automatically be redirected to [cat#fastcat](/wiki/cat#fastcat/)